Donate

 CAMFED works to open up new pathways for young women through training and mentorship programs, and provides access to seed money grants or small loans.

-CAMFED Association leaders with expertise setting up and running businesses provide training in business, financial literacy and life skills for the next generation of graduates.
+• CAMFED Association leaders with business expertise provide training, financial knowledge and life skills for the next generation of graduates.
 Young women learn how to plan a business, make a profit and to save money.
 They also learn about their rights, and gain important sexual and reproductive health knowledge.
-Together we explore the risk of early marriage – discussing both how to avoid it, and how to raise awareness with other girls and young women.

-And through partnerships with government and enterprise agencies, as well as vocational colleges, we connect young women to additional help, resources and opportunities to gain the skills and advice they need.
+• And through partnerships with government, enterprise agencies and vocational colleges, we connect young women to additional help, resources and opportunities to gain the skills and advice they need.

 Play videoImage